Hyperbolic hyperbolic-by-cyclic groups are cubulable

 We are now ready to state the main observation of this section. \begin{prop} If $G$ is a hyperbolic group (possibly with torsion) and some extension $G \rtimes_\phi \mathbb{Z}$ does not contain a copy of $\mathbb{Z}^2$, then $G$ has a characteristic finite index subgroup that is a free product of closed surface groups and free groups.
-In particular, it is residually finite. \end{prop}
+In particular, $G$ is residually finite. \end{prop}

 \begin{proof} Let $\bbX$ be a Dunwoody--Stallings decomposition of $G$.
-Recall that $\bbX$ has underlying finite graph $X$ with vertex groups $\bbX_v~(v \in X^{(0)})$ and finite edge groups $\bbX_e~(e \in X^{(1)})$.
+We need notations for the decomposition: the underlying finite graph is $X$; for each vertex $v$ in $X$, its vertex group is $\mathbb{X}_v$; and for each edge $e$ in $X$, its finite edge group is $\mathbb{X}_e$.
 For each vertex $v$, denote by $H_v$ a normal finite index subgroup of $\bbX_v$ that is either trivial or a closed surface group, as guaranteed by \cref{prop;DSG_vcsg}.

 As the subgroups $H_v$ are torsion-free, the surjections $q_v \colon \bbX_v \to \bbX_v/H_v$ are injective on finite subgroups.
 Thus we define a graph of finite groups $\bbY$ with underlying graph $X$, vertex groups $\bbX_v/H_v$, and edge groups $\bbX_e$; the surjections $q_v$ induce a surjection $q \colon G \to \pi_1(\bbY)$ with a torsion-free kernel.
-The quotient $\pi_1(\bbY)$ is virtually free by Karrass, Pietrowski, and Solitar's characterisation \cite[Thm.
-1]{KPS}.
+The quotient $\pi_1(\bbY)$ is virtually free by Karrass, Pietrowski, and Solitar's characterisation \cite[Thm.~1]{KPS}.

 Let $J \le \pi_1(\bbY)$ be a free finite index subgroup.
 Since $J$ and the kernel of~$q$ are torsion-free, the preimage $q^{-1}(J) \le G$ is a torsion-free finite index subgroup.
 The intersection $H$ of subgroups of $G$ with index $[G : q^{-1}(J)]$ is a characteristic torsion-free finite index subgroup.
 The decomposition~$\bbX$ of $G$ induces a Grushko decomposition of $H$ whose freely indecomposable free factors are closed surface groups. \end{proof}